jobleeyoui/oceanex-slanger/README.md

 Both the app key and app secret are just random string, you could choose any string.
 However, it is recommended to be long enough to keep secure.

-Oceanex slanger also depends on redis service, specify the redis url when launching the OceanEx Slanger.
+Oceanex Slanger also depends on redis service, specify the redis url when launching the OceanEx Slanger.

 ```
 slanger --app_key $APP_KEY --secret $APP_SECRET -r $REDIS_URL